mikedesu/pagegen/README.md

 ### Before Use:

 1. Run `make`.
-2. Create a file to hold the following:
+2. Edit `style_gajs_header.txt` to hold the following:
     - Your style.css
     - Your Google Analytics (or whatever)
     - Your site header (which will show up on every page generated)
+3. Edit `footer.html` to hold your site footer.
-3. Create a file that contains, one per line, each keyword you would like to appear in the meta keywords tag.
+4. Create a file that contains, one per line, each keyword you would like to appear in the meta keywords tag.
-4. Configure the file `b`.
+5. Configure the file `b`.

 ```
 PAGESDIR="./pages"